HongLouWang/PA9/README.md

 -every second counts as +1 score.
 (Clock.h)? //sfml has Clock and Time library<br />
 -function for scoring system<br />
 -function to save scoring system and display upon player death<br />
--function to detect if player collided with obstacle<br />
+-function to detect if player collided with obstacle //DONE <br />
 -apply texture to background of the game [OPTIONAL]<br />
 -background music for the game //Done<br />
 <br />